 Mid-side audio is similar to stereo audio in the fact that it represents a stereo image with 2 channels.
 However, unlike stereo (which has a left channel and a right channel), the mid-side has a mid-channel and a side-channel.

 Note that, though mid-side is a powerful processing technique, it is rarely used in signal transfer.
-What I mean to say is that devices (hardware or software) that have mid-side processing capabilities will generally not have “mid-side” inputs or “mid-side” outputs.
+Devices (hardware or software) that have mid-side processing capabilities will generally not have “mid-side” inputs or “mid-side” outputs.

-Rather, these mid-side processors will have stereo inputs and outputs and will have mid-side encoders and decoders to effectively change the input stereo signal to mid-side; process it in mid-side, and change it back to stereo for the output.
+Rather, these mid-side processors will have stereo inputs and outputs and mid-side encoders and decoders to change the input stereo signal to mid-side effectively, process it in mid-side, and change it back to stereo for the output.

-The mid-channel, as the name would suggest, represents the information in the centre or middle of the audio’s stereo field.
-In other words, the mid-channel holds information that is common between the encoded left and right stereo channels.
+As the name would suggest, the mid-channel represents the information in the centre or middle of the audio’s stereo field.
+In other words, the mid-channel holds common information between the encoded left and right stereo channels.

-The side channel, as the name would suggest, represents the information to the sides (left and right) of the audio’s stereo field.
-Put another way, the side channel holds information that is different between the encoded left and right channels.
+As the name would suggest, the side channel represents the information to the sides (left and right) of the audio’s stereo field.
+Put another way; the side channel holds information that is different between the encoded left and right channels.

 The routing required to change stereo audio into mid-side audio can be visualized in the following signal flow chart: